cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/basic-feature/logging.md

 ## pkg/klog

-Kitex defines serveral interfaces in the package `pkg/klog`: `Logger`, `CtxLoggerKey` and `FormatLogger`.
+Kitex defines several interfaces in the package `pkg/klog`: `Logger`, `CtxLoggerKey` and `FormatLogger`.
 And it provides a default logger that implements those interfaces and can be accessed by calling `klog.DefaultLogger()`.

 There are global functions in the package `pkg/klog` that expose the ability of the default logger, like `klog.Info`, `klog.Errorf` and so on.